MicrosoftDocs/quantum-docs/articles/optimization-authenticate-service-principal.md

 Sometimes it is unsuitable to use interactive authentication or to authenticate as a user account.
 These cases may arise when you want to submit jobs from a web service, another worker role, or an automated system.
-In this case you typically want to authenticate using a [Service Principal](/azure/active-directory/develop/app-objects-and-service-principals).
+One option is to configure a managed identity, another option is to use a [Service
+Principal](/azure/active-directory/develop/app-objects-and-service-principals), which this article will explain.

 ## Prerequisite: Create a service principal and application secret